 - responsible agricultural supply chains and decent work

 - access and tenure over natural resources /land repartition,

 - continued supply of essential goods across the country.

-Through this Forum, businesses & attendees will also learn about the leading international standards and tools available to companies to implement good agricultural practices, including due diligence in supply chains, leading to demonstrated business responsibility as well as enhanced productivity, competitiveness, sustainability and inclusivity.
+Through this Forum, participants will also learn about the leading international standards and tools available for companies to implement good agricultural practices, including due diligence in supply chains, leading to demonstrated business responsibility as well as enhanced productivity, competitiveness, sustainability and inclusivity, and decent work.